themehdiq/pizza_react_web_app/README.md

 # An online pizza restaurant using react.js
-a demonstration on how react can build quick and dynamic website
+A demonstration on how react can build quick and dynamic website
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.